tensorpack/tensorpack/examples/A3C-Gym/README.md

 Dump some videos:
 `./train-atari.py --task dump_video --load Breakout-v0.npz --env Breakout-v0 --output output_dir --episode 3`

-This table lists available pretrained models and scores (average over 100 episodes), with their submission links.
+This table lists available pretrained models and __scores__ (average over 100 episodes), with their submission links.
-The site is not maintained any more so the links might become invalid any time.
+The old submission site is not maintained any more so the links might become invalid any time.

 | | | | |
 | - | - | - | - |